Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Light-induced Floquet spin-triplet Cooper pairs

-The symmetry of the Floquet pair amplitudes dictates the pairing nature of the Cooper pairs.
-We define their even and odd combinations under Floquet index exchange as
+where $G_F^{\nu}$ and $\bar{G}_F^{\nu}$ are the normal (electron-electron and hole-hole) Green's functions, while $F^{\nu}$ and $\bar{F}^{\nu}$ denote the anomalous (electron-hole and hole-electron) components.
+The Floquet pair amplitudes $F_{n,m}^{\nu}(\omega, \bm{k})$ correspond to the $(n,m)$ Fourier components of the anomalous block $F^{\nu}(\omega, \bm{k})$.
+As noted above, the symmetry of the Floquet pair amplitudes gives the type of the Cooper pairs, which requires identifying symmetry classes fulfilling the antisymmetry condition under the total exchange of the quantum numbers of the paired electrons.
+Under the exchange of Floquet indices, we find

-where the transformation $(n,m) \leftrightarrow (-m,-n)$ accounts for the exchange symmetry of the two Floquet indices \cite{Cayao2021}.
-To separate the spin symmetry components, we further classify the spin-singlet and spin-triplet pair amplitudes as \cite{Tamura2023}
+where the transformation $(n,m)\leftrightarrow(-m,-n)$ reflects the exchange symmetry between the two Floquet indices \cite{Cayao2021}.
+Below, we refer to $F_{n,m}^{\nu, +}$ and $F_{n,m}^{\nu,-}$ as even-Floquet and odd-Floquet, respectively.
+To separate spin symmetry, we further classify spin-singlet and spin-triplet pair amplitudes as \cite{Tamura2023}

-where $F_{n,m}^{s,+}$ ($F_{n,m}^{s,-}$) correspond to spin-singlet, even-Floquet (odd-Floquet) components, while $F_{n,m}^{t,+}$ ($F_{n,m}^{t,-}$) denotes the spin-triplet, even-Floquet (odd-Floquet) pairings.
-This decomposition allows a systematic analysis of all symmetry-allowed Cooper pair channels in time-periodically driven superconductors.
-Further numerical analysis can be performed to verify the frequency $\omega$ and momentum $\bm{k}$ parities of these pair amplitudes, thereby identifying all possible Floquet Cooper pair symmetry classes in the system
+where $F_{n,m}^{s,+}$ ($F_{n,m}^{s,-}$) correspond to spin-singlet even-Floquet (odd-Floquet) components, while $F_{n,m}^{t,+}$ ($F_{n,m}^{t,-}$) denote spin-triplet even-Floquet (odd-Floquet) pairings.
+Similarly, we can decompose the symmetry in frequency and momentum, where the Floquet pair amplitudes can be even/odd under the individual exchange of frequency and momentum.
+Thus, this decomposition enables a systematic analysis of all Cooper pair symmetry classes in time-periodically driven $d$- and $p$-wave unconventional magnets with conventional superconductivity.
+By analyzing the Floquet pair amplitudes, we identify eight distinct classes of Floquet Cooper pairs that fulfill the antisymmetry condition given by Eq.\,(\ref{eq_fpamplitude}) under the exchange of spins, Floquet indices, frequency, and momentum.
+These Floquet pair symmetry classes are summarized in Table \ref{Table4}.

-Following the procedure outlined above, we find that a total of eight distinct Cooper pair amplitudes emerge in the driven $d$-wave and $p$-wave magnetic superconductors, as summarized in Table \ref{Table4}.
-Remarkably, all spin-triplet components (Classes 5–8) arise as a direct consequence of the unconventional magnetic fields, analogous to the spin-triplet pairing observed in conventional ferromagnet \cite{Linder2019}.
-The pair amplitudes in Table \ref{Table4} are directly linked to the Floquet components shown in Sec. \ref{sec3c}.
-For example, the amplitudes between electrons and holes within the same Floquet sideband take the form (take $m=0$)